 Some public health practitioners also play an important role in national and local health campaigns or may work in public health analyst, knowledge and intelligence teams in local government organisations or bodies such as Public Health England, Wales, Scotland or the UK Health Security Agency.

 Public health practitioners should have a degree in a relevant subject or an equivalent level of experience of working in a specialist area.
-They should also be working to towards or have registered with the UKPHR.
+They should also be working towards or have registered with the UKPHR.
 They may have additional relevant qualifications, in, eg, project management, training and development.

 There are several public health practitioner roles available.
 Some examples include: